EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 # Cassava-Leaf-Classification
-This  repository  a project done on classifying cassava leaf diseases.
+This  repository contains a project done on classifying cassava leaf diseases.

 ## Data